darrenapollo/darrenapollo/README.md

 # Hello I'm Darren
-## iOS Developer at Sharemob
+## iOS Developer at Hostelworld
-### Reach me at darrenapollo@gmail.com

 Welcome to my Github Readme.
 I am an iOS developer based in Ireland, but work remotely from anywhere.
-I am currently working at Sharemob, where I work on the #1 entertainment app My Talking Pet (https://apps.apple.com/app/my-talking-pet/id1427290424), among other projects.
-Outside of Sharemob, I am working on my own personal projects.
-For more information on them, see below!

 # PUBLISHED APPS